allisonmachado/blog.allison.bsb.br/posts/cloud-tasks-faq.md

 Cloud Tasks provides a simple API for creating and managing tasks, and it supports a variety of execution environments, including Google Cloud Functions, Google Cloud Run, and even third-party systems.

-Overall, Cloud Tasks can be a valuable tool for managing and executing asynchronous tasks in a scalable and reliable way.
+Overall, Cloud Tasks can be a valuable tool for managing and executing asynchronous tasks execution.

 ## What are Tasks and Queues?